List of Iranian football transfers summer 2009

 This is a list of Iranian football transfers for the 2009 summer transfer window.
 Only moves featuring at least one Iran Pro League or Azadegan League club are listed.

-The summer transfer window opened on 23 May 2009 and will close at midnight on 27 July 2009.
+The summer transfer window opened on 23 May 2009 and closed at midnight on 27 July 2009.
 Players without a club may join one at any time, either during or in between transfer windows.
 Clubs can also sign players on loan at any point during the season.
 If need be, clubs may sign a goalkeeper on an emergency loan, if all others are unavailable.

 As of this season each club is allowed to sign 6 Iranian players and 4 foreign players.
 In addition to this no team is permitted to sign a foreign goalkeeper.